Navneettc/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 Sampling strategy and Justification :

-Simple Random Sampling is the strategy I will use.
-By using simple random sampling techniques to select employees I will randomly select employees from each stratum without any specific pattern, ensuring every employee in the stratum has an equal chance of being selected.

-Justification:

-This will allow for equal representation to ensure that every eligible employee has an equal opportunity to participate in the survey.
-This avoids biases that could occur if certain groups or individuals are systematically excluded or overrepresented.
+The sampling strategy I will be using is the Simple Random Strategy (SRS).
+By using simple random sampling technique, it will ensure that all every entry- and lower-level employee in the company have an equal chance of being selected for the survey.
+This means that the sample I collect will be representative of the entire population of interest, allowing me to generalize findings to the broader group.
+Using simple random sampling means every employee has an equal chance of being chosen, regardless of their department, tenure, or personal characteristics.
+This ensures diverse perspectives on turnover are captured without bias.

 ```